ECHO Global Health Initiatives in HIV, TB, Health Security and One Health

 Project ECHO is rapidly growing in Africa, Asia, and Latin America supporting care and treatment in HIV, Tuberculosis (TB), laboratory strengthening and global health security.
 HIV, TB and other infectious diseases are treatable with the

-right knowledge at the right place.
+right knowledge at the right place and right time.

 The Global HIV ECHO Initiative is a collaboration with the US Centers for Disease Control and Prevention (CDC) and other partners aiming to improve care and treatment of the estimated 37 million people